ridlafadilah/do-dart/README.md

   Please testing with [Dongkap Java API](https://github.com/ridlafadilah/do-api)

-  > :warning: _If you are using the Dongkap Develpoment API, sometimes the connection to the server may timeout_
+  > :warning: _If you are using the Dongkap Develpoment API, sometimes the connection to the server may timeout._

 ## How can I support?
   * Star Dongkap GitHub repo :star: